 Wall Street’s forecasts for Weatherford

-In comparison, 83% of Wall Street analysts tracking U.S. Silica Holdings (SLCA) rated it a “buy” or equivalent, while 13% rated it a “hold.”
+In comparison, all of the Wall Street analysts tracking Flotek Industries (FTK) rated it a “buy” or some equivalent on February 2.

 Analysts’ rating changes for WFT